By Thomas Graf

 The on average 18-months-long MIM programs (Source: Global MIM Survey 2012) want to prepare their students for leading positions in business organizations.
 The MIM is mainly offered in Europe, but also in Asia, Australia, and Canada.
 In the US, the Master in Management is just emerging - in contrast to the MBA that is the most established postgraduate management education in North America.

-- Please use our Database to find MIM programs according to your preferred region.
+- Our Database helps you to find MIM programs according to your preferred region.

 How to identify a MIM program?